ruvebal/ncl-20235/README.md

-# This is a temporary repository showcasing some files as support for my candidacy for the Newcastle University Research Associate position ID 20235
+# This is a temporary and random showcasing repository
 ## Rubén Vega Balbás
 ## ruvebal@crea-comm.net